LesPerras.com

 The Ongoing Journey

 Like weeding a garden, managing our emotional reactions requires consistent attention.
 While I still occasionally take things personally, I now have the tools to handle these situations effectively.
-Each time I practice this approach, the emotional charge becomes less intense, making it easier to maintain perspective.
+Building on ideas from my four-year journey of developing meta-emotional awareness through the scanning breath technique that I shared in 'How I Built an Emotional Observatory After 4 Years of Practice', each time I practice this approach, the emotional charge becomes less intense, making it easier to maintain perspective.

 Remember that interaction I mentioned at the beginning?
 It eventually became one of my most valuable learning experiences, teaching me that what feels like an attack can often be a gateway to growth.